Kansas Memory Care Facilities

 Memory care units provide similar services as assisted living facilities but with intensified supervision and with activities intended to stimulate remembrance, and perhaps slow the disease’s progress.

-Kansas Dementia Care – Amenities
+Kansas Memory Care – Amenities

 Kansas Alzheimer’s care facilities and dementia care homes provide a nice selection of amenities.
 The best memory care facilities in Kansas include at least three high quality, well-balanced meals served daily along with regularly scheduled activities.